Opportunities for people with lived experience

 - Preferably, some knowledge of debates within and about mental health social work – e.g. about the profession’s role within services, or what best practice looks like.
 (This is desirable, not essential.)

-If you have any questions about the group, do get in touch:
+We are currently at maximum capacity for SUCRG membership, so unfortunately we won’t be able to accept new members at this time.
+If you have any other questions about the group, do get in touch:

 Get in touch with us about the SUCRG